jeka-dev/jeka/plugins/plugins.centralportal/README.md

 ```shell
 jeka project: build centralportal: publish
 ```
-The credentials and signing keys are expected to be found in the following environment variable:
+The credentials and signing keys are expected to be found in the following environment variables:

 - `JEKA_CENTRAL_PORTAL_USERNAME`: The username to connect to *Central Portal*.
 - `JEKA_CENTRAL_PORTAL_PASSWORD`: The password to connect to *Central Portal*.